blobfish974/footballBot/README.md

 - Who are the Premier League top scorers?
 - Who is Bundsligua best scorer?
 - Who are OL players?
 What is the PSG squad?
+- Give me informations on OL

 **Note**: if you ask for a squad composition you will be prompt to choose a part of the team (like defender for instance).
-After that, if you don't ask an other question but rather write an other position (like attacker), the chatbot will return the player for this postion within the same team.
+After that, if you don't ask an other question but rather write an other position (like attacker), the chatbot will return the players for this position within the same team.

 ## 🛠 Notes for developping